danrmunic/ImagePlotter/README.md

 # ImagePlotter

-## Proposal
+## Introduction

-We want to make a two and a half degree of freedom robot capable of drawing any image on a piece of paper from an uploaded image on our PC to create a masterpiece.
-The code will turn an image into a series of vectors that our system will draw the robot.
+We created a two and a half degree of freedom robot capable of drawing any image on a piece of paper from an uploaded image on our PC.
+The code turns an image into a series of points that our system draws.
+The system will be using a radial and angular coordinate system.
+The device is intended as a fun activity for casual users.

-The device will use a rotating base with two motors mounted on top.
-One motor will spin a wheel to create rotational motion.
-Another motor will create linear motion that will move the pen linearly alongside a threaded shaft.
-The shaft will be parallel to each other and will be connected with bearings and the pen mount.
-This setup will allow the pen to mark up the entire page.
-We will be using a solenoid actuator and MOSFET to connect to the pen, and the solenoid will lift and lower the pen.
-Our complete setup will utilize a signal microcontroller taking commands from a PC.
-Our Patterson Gearmotors will require a larger voltage supply than our microcontroller can support, so we will be using the motor drivers with two H-bridges to control to control our motors in the project.
+The device uses a rotating base with two motors mounted on top.
+One motor spins a wheel to create rotational motion.
+Another motor creates linear motion that moves the pen linearly alongside a threaded shaft.
+The shafts are parallel to each other and are be connected with bearings and the pen mount.
+This setup allows the pen to mark up the entire page.
+We use a solenoid actuator and MOSFET to connect to the pen, and the solenoid lifts and lowers the pen.
+Our complete setup utilizes a signal microcontroller taking commands from a PC.
+Our Patterson Gearmotors require a larger voltage supply than our microcontroller can support, so we use the motor drivers with two H-bridges to control our motors in the project.

 ![Solidworks Model](Images/SideView.png)